Where to Stay in Rome: A Complete Guide (for First Timers)

 Sure, there are definitely tourists (I mean, it’s Rome), but it’s far less tourist-centric than an area like the Centro Storico or Monti.

-The neighborhood is about a 30 minute walk to all of the main attractions, and less on the metro system, so the location is plenty convenient for exploring the main sights of Rome.
+The neighborhood is about a 30 minute walk to all of the main attractions, so the location is plenty convenient for exploring the main sights of Rome.

 Here you will be among the locals as they go by their daily lives.
 Which makes it the best place to stay if you really want to immerse yourself in the true culture and lifestyle of the Eternal City.